 To get the best reception, mount your antenna somewhere high and without obstructions.
 Generally, we recommend placing your antenna atop your roof.
 If your homeowners association doesn’t allow this, you can try putting the antenna atop your garage.
 You also can aim it out the window of an upstairs room.
 No matter how you mount it, make sure there are no buildings, trees, or other obstructions between the antenna and where you aim it.

 The mount is basically the anchor that holds your mast and antenna in place.
 Attaching this hardware usually requires drilling a couple of holes and sinking a few screws.
 While that might sound easy-peasy, there are some things you need to know when placing your antenna mount:

 If your mount requires drilling, check before you install the screws and mounts.

 Once you attach the mount, double-check it to make sure it’s securely attached.
 If it is, then you can attach the mast and the antenna.

 If you’re mounting on a rooftop, make sure you have everything you need.
 This might include pitch pads, additional weatherproofing, and replacement shingles.
 (Planning ahead saves a lot of headaches!)

 Step 3: Aiming the Antenna

-Note: A few antennas have arrows pointing the right direction.
+Note: A few antennas have arrows pointing in the right direction.
 If you are using an old-style “Yagi” type antenna, point the narrow end toward the towers.
 If you are using a more modern antenna with a reflector made of mesh or of horizontal bars, that goes furthest away from the towers.

 Step 4: Fine-Tuning